mui/material-ui/docs/src/pages/components/progress/progress.md

 ### High frequency updates

 The `LinearProgress` uses a transition on the CSS transform property to provide a smooth update between different values.
-In the event a parent component updates the `value` prop too quickly (>30 Hz), you might experience a delay.
+In the event a parent component updates the `value` prop too quickly, you might experience a delay or event not see any update at all.

+- At 30 re-renders per second, and with a default transition duration of 200ms, the transition only has time to reach 17% of the expected value before being updated.
+It will lag behind.
-If the update frequency is higher than the frame rate (>60 FPS), you might not see any update at all.
+- Above 60 re-renders per second, the frequency is higher than the frame rate the browser can handle (>60 FPS), you might not see any update at all.

 In these cases, we recommend disabling the transition: